Cherub26/odin-recipes/README.md

 # odin-recipes
-OdinProject Foundations course HTML project Recipes
+OdinProject Foundations course HTML project Recipes and in continuation some basic CSS for it